Why do emoji domains begin with "xn--*" strings?

 xn--* string is the actual domain name, and not the emoji rendering.

 Before purchasing an emoji domain, we highly recommend you do your own homework on punycodes and unicode homoglyphs.
-Also note that the same punycode string may have multiple emoji representations because how punycode is rendered depends on your browser and device, but multiple punycodes can also render the same emoji due to unicode homoglyphs and 0-width characters — compare 🤝 (IDNA) with 🤝 (Alt)*.
+Not only can the same punycode string have multiple emoji representations since how punycode is rendered depends on your browser and device, but multiple punycodes can also render the same emoji due to unicode homoglyphs and 0-width characters — compare 🤝 (IDNA) with 🤝 (Alt)*.